 - The Ohio River is one of the nation's most industrialized.
 Forty years after the first Earth Day, I found that there were big gains, and many more challenges, including the presence of endocrine disrupters and pharmaceuticals in the water source for millions.
 Look here and here.

 - I look for irony, unintended consequences or trade-offs, as in this story about how more air pollution scrubbers on coal-fired power plants resulted in more of another kind of mountaintop removal – the blasting and mining of limestone.
 Many journalists jumped on the coal-burning waste story in the aftermath of the 2008 collapse, (here, ten years later) of a mountain of coal ash in Tennessee.
 I did too.
 But I was on top of the coal ash story way back in 2002.
 Look here.

-- Twice, a decade apart, I used FOIA to see sensitive EPA-required risk management plans and chemical danger zones to track hazmat safety in my community.
-For the second effort, we created an interactive map allowing people to see how many danger zones they live or work in.
+- Twice, a decade apart, I used FOIA to see and report on sensitive EPA-required risk management plans and chemical danger zones to track hazmat safety in my community.

 - A Watchdog Earth blog started in 2006 gives me the ability to quickly report on national and global issues, including climate change (here and here), science, and politics.